Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-03-22-power-of-deep-thinking.md

 Deep thinking can increase employee happiness.
 When individuals engage in deep work, they can experience a sense of achievement, mastery, and fulfilment, which can contribute to their overall well-being.
 For many, it is also a welcome change of pace from tasks requiring quick thinking - introverted team members are especially grateful for this time.
 Furthermore, by encouraging deep thinking and providing the necessary resources and support, organisations can create a culture of trust, autonomy, and continuous growth, leading to higher job satisfaction and reduced turnover.

-A study by McKinsey & Company found that employees who engaged in deep thinking were 3.5 times more likely to be in the top quartile of job satisfaction [4].
-Additionally, research from Harvard Business Review shows that incorporating deep work into your daily routine can help prevent burnout and increase overall happiness [5].
+A study by McKinsey & Company found that employees who engaged in deep thinking were 3.5 times more likely to be in the top quartile of job satisfaction.
+Additionally, research from Harvard Business Review shows that incorporating deep work into your daily routine can help prevent burnout and increase overall happiness.

 Research suggests that being in a constant state of quick-thinking mode, also known as "shallow work," can lead to increased stress, burnout, and reduced productivity.
 Shallow work involves tasks that require little cognitive effort, are quickly interrupted, and do not require deep thinking.
 Continuously engaging in shallow work can prevent individuals from reaching a state of flow or deep work, essential for solving complex problems and fostering creativity.
 Deep thinking can also reduce burnout and stress.